ianmacartney/mid-embeddings/README.md

-# Mid: A guessing game with embeddings
+# Mid Meaning - A Guessing Game with AI embeddings

 ![Mid screenshot](./screenshot.png)

 This explores the midpoint of embeddings using centroid, reciprocal rank fusion, and more.

+The game is live at [labs.convex.dev/mid-embeddings](https://labs.convex.dev/mid-embeddings).

 ## Setting up